Primary Care Jobs: 6 Options for Your Career

-As technology has improved, so has the ability for doctors to provide care via telehealth.
+As technology has improved, so has the ability of doctors to provide care via telehealth.
 One report estimated telehealth visits increased 38 times during COVID-19.
 However, online-only primary care doctors do it full-time with no option for in-person visits.

 It’s valuable for patients for its convenience, and it can be convenient for you, too – you can see patients from anywhere with an internet connection.
 And it can be valuable for doctors who don’t mind delivering care virtually.

-Choosing the Right Primary Care Career
+Choosing the Right Primary Care Career for You

 Primary care physicians are critical to our nation’s health.
 However, there is already a shortage of physicians, and it’s only expected to increase in the coming years.
 That’s why it’s so important to find the right fit for you.

 Some people thrive in traditional primary care.
 Some people find they provide better care and/or enjoy concierge medicine or direct pay.
 Others enjoy the unpredictable nature of a hospital or the convenience today’s technology affords.